nationalarchives/front-end-development-guide/peer-review-checklist.md

 * Forms
 * Tables
 * SVGs are accessible
-* There is good use of appropriate ARIA roles to support native semantics
+* There is good use of appropriate ARIA static roles (see ARIA section of development guide) to support native semantics

 ### Comments from peer reviewer and developer(s)